 Alex Carson, one of Australia’s most successful commercial dance exports, has forged an incredible career overseas performing for the likes of Janet Jackson and Gwen Stefani.
-We had the privilege of sitting down with her to talk about a workshop Alex lead in her hometown of Canberra, 11:Eleven.
+We had the privilege of sitting down with her ahead of a workshop Alex lead in her hometown of Canberra last year.
 We also chatted about growing up in Canberra, her amazing career and what’s coming up next for her.

 Naturally I started our conversation by asking how Alex got into dance.
 ‘I was always dancing when I was little,’ she explained.
 ‘I always watched a lot of dance movies.
 I was super in to Save the Last Dance and my sister and I always watched Video Hits together.
 I was eleven.’

 When asked when she thought dancing professionally might be an option for her, Alex laughingly replied ‘When I was eleven!’
 With so many young children dreaming of growing up to become a professional dancer, it isn’t often that the dream becomes a reality as it has for Alex.

 ‘I think I started to take it a lot more seriously when I started at Dance Central as a teenager.
 I was dancing every day on top of school.
 I would live at the studio.
 I’d go straight there from school and I would do my homework there, I’d eat, sleep, and dance.’
 I asked what her family thought of this and she laughed, ‘I’ve never really asked them!
 But I think they trusted that I was doing something good.
 As long as I was at the dance studio they didn’t mind.’

 After she finished school Alex headed to Germany to do a dance camp.
 ‘Afterwards I came back to Canberra and I planned to move to Sydney.
 I thought I was so grown up and mature and that I would move there and take over Sydney.
 But it wasn’t like that at all.’